sunny-zuo/safe-protests/server/README.md

 > Response: Status code 200 on success, response body is JSON with an array of every protest inside the data key and a 'success' Boolean.
 The keys for each protest object are:
 >
 > ['_id', 'name', 'time', 'description', 'organizer', 'location', 'status']

+### /join_protest (POST)

+> Join an existing protest, by _id.
+Takes a JSON input with the 'username' key and 'protestID' key.
+>
+> Response: Status code 200 on success, request body is JSON with a 'success' Boolean and a 'msg' response message.